Alocasia reginula

-Alocasia reginula, also known as 'Black Velvet', is a species of flowering cormous aroid (in the family Araceae), native to Sabah state in Malaysia.
-This plant, often referred to as one of the “jewel” Alocasias (along with several other diminutive Alocasia types), has become increasingly popular among plant hobbyists between the years 2018-2020.
-Until as recently as 2021 though, not much was universally known about the plant or its origins.
+Alocasia reginula, black velvet, is a species of flowering cormous aroid (family Araceae), native to Sabah state in Malaysia.
+This plant, often referred to as one of the "jewel" Alocasias (along with several other diminutive Alocasia types), became increasingly popular among plant hobbyists between the years 2018 to 2020.
+Until as recently as 2021 though, not much was known about the plant or its origins.
 Originally described from cultivation, and often sold as “Alocasia 'Black Velvet'”, it is not a modern cultivar or hybrid; A. reginula is its own natural species.
 It is only known from dry, deeply shaded limestone cliffs in Tabin Wildlife Reserve.
-As a houseplant it needs sharp drainage or it will be very likely to rot.
+As a houseplant it needs sharp drainage or it will very likely rot.